Connecting travel trailer batteries – there’s no magic way of doing it!

 by Collyn Rivers

-Connecting Caravan Batteries
+Connecting Travel Trailer Batteries

 Energy is the ability to perform work.
 It was originally estimated that a brewery horse could typically lift 33,000 pounds one foot in one minute.
 That amount of energy was thus called one horsepower.
 This now mostly expressed in watts.
 (About 750 watts is one horsepower).